+Wondering when to pick apples?
 Apple season is in full swing!
-It’s the end of September here and everyone is wondering which apples are in season and when is the best time to go apple picking in local orchards.
+Everyone is wondering which apples are in season and when is the best time to go apple picking in local orchards.

-Wondering when to pick apples?
-The month of September is peak apple picking season.
-While different varieties of apples ripen at different times, and the climate varies the harvest from year to year, early fall is almost always a reliable time to go apple picking.
+The month of September is generally the best time of year to pick apples.
+While different varieties of apples ripen at different times, and the climate varies the harvest from year to year, early fall is almost always a reliable time for harvesting apples.

-Since the timing of apple season varies from year to year, its helpful to watch the apples for signs of ripening.
+Since the timing of apple season varies from year to year, it’s helpful to watch the apples for signs of ripening.
 Read on to learn about how to tell if an apple is ripe and ready for picking.

-When are Apples Ready to be Picked?
+When are apples ready to be picked?

-Apple ripening depends on many factors, including the cultivar of apple and the weather during the growing season.
+Apple ripening depends on many factors, including the cultivar of the apple and the weather during the growing season.
 While annual patterns are well established, farmers don’t set an exact harvest date for their crops.
 Apple growers observe the ripening apples for maturity before making the decision about when to harvest them.

 Here are some signs of apple ripeness:

 - Check the firmness.
-Mature apples are firm and crisp, but not hard.
+Mature apples are firm and crisp but not hard.
 Apples shouldn’t be soft or easily bruised.